canton7/fuelphp-casset/quickref.md

 `$group`: If false/null, render all groups.
 If a string, render just the named group.

-`$options': A set of options to control how/if the tags are rendered.
+`$options`: A set of options to control how/if the tags are rendered.
 See the docs for details.

 <a name="qr-render-js"></a>
 ### render_js